The Thorn in Mrs. Rose's Side: Overview

 It was released in 1968 on Bill Cosby's music label Tetragrammaton Records.
 "Fill Your Heart" was written together with American composer, singer-songwriter, and actor Paul Williams.
 Tiny Tim released "Fill Your Heart" on his album, God Bless Tiny Tim, six months before Biff Rose's own version.

 David Bowie began performing “Fill Your Heart” in his live sets in early 1970 and later recorded the song for his 1971 album, Hunky Dory.

-The album peaked at No. 75 on the Billboard Top LPs, and stayed on the chart for 14 weeks.
-It did worse on Cash Box, peaking at No. 89 and stayed on the chart for 6 weeks.
+The album peaked at No. 75 on the Billboard Top LPs, and it stayed on the chart for 14 weeks.
+It was ranked lower on the Cashbox Top 100 Albums chart, peaking at No. 89 and staying on it for a total of 6 weeks.

 Track listing

 All songs written by Biff Rose, except where noted.